nathanrhead/cookie-stand/README.md

 Much thanks to Simon Panek for looking through lots of my code and fixing both the small and the big mistakes.

-Same to the following Code Fellows TAs: Brai, Alex, Merry, and Chance.
+Same to the following Code Fellows TAs: Brai, Alex, Merry, Bade, Skyler, and Chance.

 ## Links and Resources